-Future Ready We have a responsibility to enable our students to be 'future ready' by the time they leave school.
-Our Sixth Form Leadership programme involves a peer mentoring system for pupils in Years 10 and 12.
-Through informal meetings, discussion groups and lunches, the mentor programme aims to give students support and and, for the mentors, it develops the leadership tools that will be so useful to them when they leave school.
-Our MaD Monday programme makes a difference by providing students with a broad range of opportunities in activities such as cooking, IT skills for employment, personal finance, STEM club and volunteering in the local community. - · Medicine at Cardiff University - at Swansea University Recent students have also taken up apprenticeships and employment opportunities in architecture, marketing, accountancy and property management.
-04 THE FUTURE IS BRIGHT THE FUTURE IS BRIGHT 05 Life in the Sixth Form As a sixth former at West Buckland, you will benefit from first class teaching, outstanding facilities and experience a superb range of extra-curricular activities.
+Life in the Sixth Form

+As a sixth former at West Buckland, you will benefit from first class teaching, outstanding facilities and experience a superb range of extra-curricular activities.

 Life in the Sixth Form is different from that of earlier years in education - you will study fewer subjects in greater depth and follow different work patterns allowing you to study and live independently.
 At the same time, you will have the opportunity to play a role as one of the senior members of the school by holding positions of responsibility and developing leadership skills.
 All your achievements will be reflected in the completion of the Sixth Form Diploma.
 This encourages students to explore and experience a range of co-curricular activities and challenges, from academic enrichment and adventure to service in the community and sport.

 Away from the classroom, whether you are joining from another school or are currently a student at West Buckland, you will be part of a friendly and close-knit community.
 There are many events and activities for sixth formers to get involved in, including dinners and social events, culminating with the Year 13 Leavers' Ball.

 West Buckland has long and established sporting traditions.
-Sixth formers have access to a first class fitness suite, all-weather pitches, tennis courts, squash courts and a 25m indoor swimming pool.
+Sixth formers have access to a first class fitness suite, allweather pitches, tennis courts, squash courts and a 25m indoor swimming pool.
 In performing arts, sixth formers are encouraged to develop their interests and talents across music, dance, drama and other areas.

 One of the great opportunities in the Sixth Form is that you can participate in our Outdoor Learning programme which includes the Duke of Edinburgh Gold and Silver Award scheme and Ten Tors.
 A Gold Award is an exceptional achievement and is highly regarded by employers throughout the world.

 Academic Extension

 There is a varied and interesting academic extension programme, aimed at giving the students further opportunity to broaden and enhance their learning.

 The Aldiss Society

-Named after author and former pupil Sir Brian Aldiss, the society provides senior students with a broad and diverse programme of guest speakers, academic discussion groups, cultural visits and events, designed to stretch, challenge and develop the students' understanding
+Named after author and former pupil Sir Brian Aldiss, the society provides senior students with a broad and diverse programme of guest speakers, academic discussion groups, cultural visits and events, designed to stretch, challenge and develop the students' understanding of the world.

-The Phoenix Society

-A debating society with meetings

-held fortnightly throughout the year,

-giving members the opportunity to

-develop their public speaking and

-debating skills in an informal and

-friendly environment.